 Purpose-built for underground and open-cut mining, the e-Cruiser produces zero harmful emissions yet more torque from its electric engine.
 It produces 66 kW of continuous power with peak power at 104 kW and 106 Nm of continuous torque with peak torque at 256 Nm.

 The e-Cruiser’s onboard charger is 6.6 kW single phase.
-It requires 240-volt single-phase, 32 A socket.
-Using only the on-board charger, it will take around 5.5 hours to recharge the ute with 20% state of charge.
+It requires a 240-volt single-phase, 32 A socket.
+Using only the onboard charger, it will take around 5.5 hours to recharge the ute with a 20% state of charge.
 With a 50 kW DC fast charger, however, it will take around 40 minutes to recharge the ute with 20% battery power.

 3. Bortana EV

 Yet another Australian mining-engineered electric ute that hopes to significantly reduce the industry’s energy usage and vehicle emissions is the heavy-duty Bortana EV.

 Developed by Bendigo-based mining safety product company Safescape, the ute uses the chassis of the 5264mm long, 2160mm wide and 1970mm high Agrale Marruá double-cab, the hard-core Hummer-style 4x4 off-road ute is engineered specially for the hard rock underground mining industry.